mig0/puzzle-dungeon/README.md

 • Lifts: move across void, stopping at the first obstacle, by player instruction, with the same direction types as carts.

-Goal: Deliver at least one part of the beam using mirrors.
+Goal: Guide the beam from generator to collector through mirrors.

 ### Portal Puzzle